Atares09/LearnPython/README.md

 # Introduction to Python using Codecademy

-Welcome to a gentle guide to getting up to speed in python.
-This page includes personal responses to exercises from [Codecademy](https://www.codecademy.com/learn).
+Welcome to guided walkthrough with [Codecademy](https://www.codecademy.com/learn) introduction to Python 2.7 Programming.
+Please note that the syntax below is for Python 2.7.
+Guides for Python 3.6.4 will be available in other course summaries.

 ## Python learning journal
 ### Key rules before embarking ...